maker-ATOM/Computer-Vision-for-Robotics/README.md

 This matrix is also know as calibration matrix.

+**Computation of Intrinsic parameters using Vanishing points**

+The orientation of horizon tells how much the camera is tilted.

+Find three vanishing points in the image (vertical as well as horizontal) the ortho-center of the triangle formed by these three vanishing point is the optical center of the image.

+**Projective Transformation**

+When the perspective of the image plane changed.

+A point in the world plane can be presented in the image plane after performing homography transformation.
+ First column of the homography matrix represents the vanishing point in x direction of world plane and second column represents the vanishing point in y direction.

+**Cross Ratio**

+When a image is taken a segment in the world a is projected in the image, the center of the segment is not preserved but the cross ratio of the segment is preserved.

 # Single View Geometry

 To interpret the position of the camera by observing the orientation of objects within the image.